kaBeech/advent-of-code-solutions/2022-Deno-Thorough/Day11/notes.md

    totalItemsInspected: 0,
    };
    };
+2. Give each monkey a method to receive a thrown item
+3. Give each monkey a method to throw an item
-2. Give each monkey a method to inspect each item xe is holding
+4. Give each monkey a method to inspect each item xe is holding

+#### ReceiveThrownItem method

+1. Push the thrown item to monkey's state.itemsByWorryLevel array

+#### Throw item method

+1. Pop the item out of monkey's state.itemsByWorryLevel array
+2. Call the receiveThrownItem method on the destinationMonkey

 #### Inspection method

 For each itemByWorryLevel:

-1. itemByWorryLevel = itemByWorryLevel (operator) operand
+1. Do the operation (on the itemByWorryLevel) specified by state.operator with state.operand
-2. itemByWorryLevel = itemByWorryLevel floor/ 3
+2. Floor divide the itemByWorryLevel by 3
-3. if (itemByWorryLevel is evenly divisible by divisor) { throw to trueDestination } else { throw to falseDestination }
+3. if itemByWorryLevel is evenly divisible by divisor, throw to trueDestination, else throw to falseDestination
-4. totalItemsInspected += 1
+4. Add 1 to state.totalItemsInspected

 #### Do 20 rounds of inspection